kaliatech/website-kaliatech/content/blogposts/2021/20210119-notes-research.md

    My primary notes app, used for all daily to do items, short term references, longer term references, code snippets, command line references, scanned PDF documents, random ideas and thoughts, etc.

  * [Noteshelf](https://www.noteshelf.net/) <br/>
    For handwritten notes using a stylus.
-I use this for free form thoughts, diagrams, sketches, etc. Especially useful when thinking away from a computer.
+I use this for free-form thoughts, diagrams, sketches, etc. Especially useful when thinking away from a computer.
 The app is only available on iOS, but it automatically syncs PDF versions of the notes to an Evernote notebook so that I have them in read only, searchable, form everywhere.

 <blog-post-photos-simple :lightbox="true" :col-width="4" :photos=photosNoteshelf></blog-post-photos-simple>

  * [Dropbox](https://www.dropbox.com/) / [Sync](https://www.sync.com/) / [S3](https://aws.amazon.com/s3/) <br/>
    I generally use a separate service for storing and synchronizing files, PDF documents, etc. When needed, I annotate PDFs using [GoodReader](https://goodreader.com/) on iPad.
-Although file attachments can be stored and annotated in Evernote, it gets unwieldy and I've never used it extensively for that purpose.
+Although file attachments can be stored and annotated in Evernote, it gets unwieldy.
+I've never used it extensively for that purpose.
 I stopped using Dropbox a while ago when they started incorporating so many dark patterns around their upsells, but they do have some nice features.
 I now use sync.com.
 Similar, but more secure and not as feature rich.
 Another good option for many would be [Google Drive](https://drive.google.com) or [Microsoft OneDrive](https://onedrive.live.com).
-But for me, Google and Microsoft already have access to way more than enough of my digital life.
+Google and Microsoft already have access to way more than enough of my digital life.

  * [Pinboard.in](https://pinboard.in) <br/>
    Used for storing bookmarks, along with short notes that go with those bookmarks.
 The owner, [Maciej Cegłowski](https://en.wikipedia.org/wiki/Maciej_Ceg%C5%82owski), is an interesting person.
-Pinboard will go down the day he gets hit by a bus, but that's a risk I'm willing to take with bookmarks.
+Pinboard will go down the day he gets [hit by a bus](https://twitter.com/pinboard/status/1350962218632937474), but that's a risk I'm willing to take with bookmarks.

  * [iThoughts](https://www.toketaware.com/) <br/>
    Cross platform mind mapping.
 Very useful for initial ideas, organization of larger concepts, and prioritization.
 At one time I thought of using mindmapping software for all of my notes. "[The Brain](https://www.thebrain.com/)" is especially well suited towards doing this.
 However, it never felt right to me.
 Mind mapping causes my brain to try thinking too much when all I want to do is jot down or review a quick note.